 Banker Warns, Tighter Crypto Regulations Will Hurt Blockchain Development

-A ban on cryptocurrencies on state level would endanger the development of blockchain technologies and prevent the disclosure of the full potential of digital currencies, according to German Gref, a prominent banker and former minister of economy and trade of the Russian Federation.
+A ban on cryptocurrencies on state level would endanger the development of blockchain technologies and prevent the disclosure of the full potential of digital currencies, according to Herman Gref, a prominent banker and former minister of economy and trade of the Russian Federation.
 Although he admits he does not use cryptocurrencies, Gref notes that he considers them a source of financing for the blockchain development.
 In April, he said the technology was still “unripe and overvalued.”

-German Gref is the president of Sberbank, which is the largest bank in Russia and among the biggest in Europe.
+Herman Gref is the president of Sberbank, which is the largest bank in Russia and among the biggest in Europe.
 Earlier this year, reports suggested that Russia’s “savings bank” was planning to circumvent local regulations and offer clients overseas crypto-trading services.

 Gref also shared his opinion that the majority of countries do not recognize cryptocurrency because of its decentralization.
 “No state will part with the monopoly on money issuance.
 Most governments believe that cryptocurrency is a property and, like any other property, must be taxable,” he said, quoted by Kommersant, a leading Russian business daily.
 The banker also cautioned that investing in digital assets is associated with high risks.